 The best books of 2017.
-This page will list my favorite books.
+This page will list my favorite books by year.
 Some will be for youth or children.
 I love to read and share my top finds.
-Appropriate for children 10+ up to adults, unless specifically noted.

 Based on the life of Susannah North Martin, this novel of romance and despair is studded with moments of grace, mercy, and miracles.
 Using flashbacks, Moore creates a beautiful story illustrating George Martin’s love and devotion for his wife.
 He stands beside her, is passionately in love with her, and supports and sustains her throughout her life.
 He literally embodies the phrase “for better or for worse.”
 His visits to her jail cell are legendary and their romance inspires me.